Subscribe to our newsletter

 With Kelsang Thaye

-Kelsang Thaye found Kadampa Buddhism in the year 2000, at that time his life took on great meaning and he decided to dedicate it to helping others.
+Kelsang Thaye He found Kadampa Buddhism in the year 2000, at which point his life took on great meaning and he decided to dedicate it to helping others.
 Since then he has studied in the different study programs of the New Kadampa Tradition and has made several retreats.

-She is a nun much admired for her positive way of dealing with difficulties and her precious energy and dedication.
+She is a very admired nun for her very positive way of facing difficulties and her precious energy and dedication.
 As a teacher, she shares all her learning from the heart and with clarity, being a great example for others.

 Kadam Gabby has practiced Kadampa Buddhism under the guidance of Venerable Geshe Kelsang Gyatso since 2004.
 He began teaching Buddhism and meditation in 2006.
 In 2012 he completed the Special Teacher Training Program (STTP) at our center major Manjushri KMC (England).